 That’s a clear example of how various social media sites may even differ in their approach to hashtagging and their search engine results within their site.
 And these results are separate from what even occurs on Google or Google Image search results.
 For the other sites it is better to use a phrase so you can connect to more specific audiences.

 You not only want to create a movement with a magnetic hashtag phrase that people are using but you also want to bring more people to rally around that movement by including it in the picture, the corner of a YouTube video (or the title).
 You’ll notice that what the big companies do — they don’t just use hashtags in a post they use it at the end of their commercials, they use it on the print ads in magazines.
 It’s not just isolated.
-The power behind a movement is not just in one mention here or there in a post, not one litle channel, it’s all the pieces put together.
+The power behind a movement is not just in one mention here or there in a post, not one little channel, it’s all the pieces put together.
 United the energy is so much stronger.
-So if we really want to make something like #bethechange it’s own energized movement than we want to plaster that also all over things we put out: our posts, videos, articles, letters, print ads, stickers, posters etc. Ideally, we would even put two hashtag phrases together to show our unique campaign:#bethechange and #meditationpledge.
-Because our unique contribution to Be the Change as a movement is the idea that meditation is the way that we are going to effect change in the world around us by staring with ourselves.
+So if you want to coin a term to become its own energized movement, then we want to plaster that also all over things we put out: our posts, videos, articles, letters, print ads, stickers, posters etc.

 If we were to go back to the idea of “the art and science” of hashtagging (before my direction changed) — what you will notice when you start experimenting to focus on the science of hashtagging — on Facebook the people who come up first when you search for “yogananda” are people whose accounts or profiles are with the name Yogananda.
 It’s not our pages, it’s not a place, it’s not any post, it’s the people who have created a profile with that in the name.
 Search results as you experiment, are always affected by our search history.
-Because of your history, you will have certain search results come up, or with social media sites, it’s based on what connections you have already made, or posts you have engaged with… For example, because I’m always going to Ananda.org or JyotishandDevi.org, anything that I plug into the Google search — it’s going to remember my history and give me results connected with my most frequently visited pages.
+Because of your history, you will have certain search results come up, or with social media sites, it’s based on what connections you have already made, or posts you have engaged with… For example, my search results are based on anything that I have previously plugged into the Google search — it’s going to remember my history and give me results connected with my most frequently visited pages.
 It’s a “web” of connections first and foremost, taking us to results related to our history not just at random.

-This is why it’s important to experiment a search phrase (like “be the change” and make a website called “meditationpledge.com”) — you will notice we chose this phrase based on search engine keyword research for what could be unique but commonly searched.
-You have to do the research beforehand and knowing who else is out there using the phrase, the URL you want, all of those activities.
+This is why it’s important to experiment to find such a uniquely powerful or relevant search phrase — you will notice we chose this phrase based on search engine keyword research for what could be unique but commonly searched.
+You have to do the research beforehand and knowing who else is using the phrase, the URL you want, and all of those activities.
 If you don’t start by starting an “incognito” search, your results are going to be affected.
 You won’t have a non-biased (if you remember from science class, a bias is from the experimenter’s effect on the results so that they change according to the experimenter’s influence) — so you will want to make sure you do the incognito search [google that phrase to learn how to do it].

-Remember, if you want to use hashtags for Ananda it’s not just “what do I want to say today?”
-If you are trying to rally around a movement and give your energy to something on a wide scale, for millions of people remember, or for the Be the Change theme, tune into the movement phrase that will best reach people.
+If you are trying to rally around a movement and give your energy to something on a wide scale, for millions of people remember, tune into the movement phrase that will best reach people.